-The Jellyman's Daughter are an exciting young acoustic duo based in Edinburgh.
-Emily Kelly (vocals, guitar and mandolin) and Graham Coe (vocals and cello) combine exquisite vocal harmonies and instrumental virtuosity, with Graham's rhythmic, percussive and improvisational cello playing giving their music a unique appeal.
-The debut album, "The Jellyman's Daughter", featuring their exhilirating blend of bluegrass and contemporary folk-pop, was released last year to critical acclaim and the duo have toured extensively since then to bring their music to a wide audience across the UK.
+Edinburgh-based acoustic duo The Jellyman's Daughter consists of Emily Kelly (vocals, guitar and mandolin) and Graham Coe (vocals, cello, guitar and mandolin).
+They combine exquisite vocal harmonies and instrumental virtuosity, with Graham's rhythmic, percussive and improvisational cello playing giving their music a unique appeal.
+Their debut album, "The Jellyman's Daughter", featuring their exhilarating blend of bluegrass and contemporary folk-pop, was released in 2014 to critical acclaim and the pair have toured extensively since then to bring their music to a wide audience across the UK and other parts of northern Europe.
+More recently, there have been opportunities to play in the USA and Canada too.

 There are only so many hours in a day and only so many gigs we can get to.
 We'd really like to expand our national coverage of the live scene as it remains the life blood of music.